nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 .. currentmodule:: nilearn.maskers

-As with extraction of signals on a :term:`parcellation`, extracting signals from a probabilistic atlas can be done with a "masker" object:  the :class:`NiftiMapsMasker`.
+As with extraction of signals on a :term:`parcellation`, extracting signals from a :term:`probabilistic atlas` can be done with a "masker" object:  the :class:`NiftiMapsMasker`.
 It is created by specifying the important parameters, in particular the atlas::